printfinn/Zelda/README.md

 ## Bonus:

 If you ever want to run it on a raspberry pi, here is a systemd config you can use (with rbenv):
+(Remember to procompile your assets for production mode with: `RAILS_ENV=production rails assets:precompile`)

 ```
 [Unit]